MuthiahAinun/Proyek_MSML_Indonesian-Fact-and-Hoax-Political-News/README.md

 ## 🗂️ Dataset Description: **Indonesian Fact and Hoax Political News**

-This dataset is a collection of Indonesian political news articles categorized into two main classes: Fact (valid) and Hoax (disinformation).
+This dataset is a collection of Indonesian political news articles categorized into two main classes: Non-Hoax/Fact (valid) and Hoax (disinformation).
 It is sourced from both credible and non-credible platforms and is intended for training text classification models to detect fake news.

 **📁 Dataset Files**